Student & Young Driver Discounts

 - Drive responsibly: Maintaining a safe driving record in addition to having good grades is important.
 Safe driving discounts are the most important savings to keep for young drivers.
 A poor driving record will generally overwhelm any savings that may come from other discounts, such as a good driver discount.
 Involvement in a solo or at-fault auto accident may also cause rates to jump, as will multiple speeding tickets—even if a young driver has been receiving discounts.

 - Remain on your parents’ policy: If you still live at home, it may be a good idea to be added to your parents’ policy as a Secondary or Named Driver.
-Mercury wants to insure families and we work hard to offer them affordable rates.
-In fact, at Mercury we work to provide the best coverage at the lowest rate possible.
 Additionally, your parents may be eligible for a multi-car discount.
 You can opt to be a Named or Secondary Driver on your parents’ insurance until you’ve gained a few years of experience, which is when rates generally begin to drop substantially.

 - Enroll in a driving class: Driver education classes are mandatory in some states, but optional in others.
 Either way, your auto insurer may offer a discount for teens that complete one of these basic safety courses.